top of page

 Early in my career, I taught bonding the way most of us were taught.

 Covalent bonding came first.
 Then Lewis structures.
 Then VSEPR.
 Then polarity.
-Then intermolecular forces.
+Then intermolecular attractions.

 Each topic made sense on its own.
-But students treated them like separate chapters with separate rules.
+But students had a tendency to treat them like separate chapters with separate rules.

 What changed my teaching wasn’t a new activity or a better worksheet — it was a shift in sequencing and emphasis.